 Material & Method

-Database
+Data collection

-A database of 804 plant species and their mycorrhizal status was compiled, distributed over 86 plant orders.
+Through literature study, we compiled a database of 804 plant species distributed over 86 plant orders, and their mycorrhizal status.
 The database includes 25 hornworts, 7 mosses, 100 liverworts, 543 angiosperms, 79 gymnosperms, 21 lycopods, and 29 polypods species.
-For these plants species, 144 Ascomycota, 306 Basidiomycota, 450 Glomeromycota, and 27 Mucoromycotina associations were found (Table S1).
-DNA sequences for host plants were downloaded from Genbank via Geneious version 8.1.649.
-For liverworts, hornworts, polypods and lycopods a number of additional species were added to the dataset to reduce the amount of missing markers per group, resulting in a total of 825 species for phylogenetic analysis.
-For 129 species, full or partial chloroplast genomes were available and these were used to extract psbA, rbcL and rps4 sequences.
-Full or partial rbcL sequences were available for all other plant species, and any available sequences from the other two markers were downloaded as well.
+For these plants species, we found associations with 144 Ascomycota, 306 Basidiomycota, 450 Glomeromycota, and 27 Mucoromycotina (Table S1).
+We downloaded DNA sequences for host plants from Genbank via Geneious version 8.1.649.
+For liverworts, hornworts, polypods and lycopods we added a number of additional species to the dataset to reduce the number of missing markers per group, resulting in a total of 825 species for phylogenetic analysis.
+For 129 species, full or partial chloroplast genomes were available, which we used to extract sequences for psbA, rbcL and rps4.
+Full or partial rbcL sequences were also available for all the other plant species, and we downloaded any available sequences for the other two markers.
 Accession numbers are listed in the supplementary data (Table S2).

 Phylogenetic analysis and divergence dating

-Sequences were aligned with MAFFT v.750, using FFT-NS-i Iterative refinement method.
-The best partitioning scheme was selected with Partitionfinder 251,52.
-All codon positions of the three markers were assigned to separate partitions, except for the first and second codon position of psbA, which were placed in a single partition.
-The GTR+I+G model was selected for all partitions using the aicc.
-A search for the best tree with multiparametric bootstrap supports was conducted with RAxML53.
+For each marker, we aligned the sequences with MAFFT v.750 using the FFT-NS-i Iterative refinement method, and then selected the optimal partitioning scheme with Partitionfinder 251,52.
+Except for the first and second codon position of psbA, which were placed in a single partition, all codon positions of the three markers were assigned to separate partitions.
+The GTR+I+γ model was selected for all partitions using the AICc.
+We conducted a search for the best tree with multiparametric bootstrap supports using RAxML53.
 Bootstrapping was stopped automatically after reaching the extended majority rule criterium (MRE).
-The molecular dataset was reduced to first and second codon positions of rbcL for divergence dating with BEAST2 v2.3.254.
-The maximum likelihood tree was used to fix the tree topology.
-To test the effect of different phylogenetic hypotheses42,43,55 for the deep-time relationships of land plants on ancestral state reconstruction, the likelihood tree was rooted according to the different hypotheses and each topology was submitted to divergence dating (Fig).
-To date the phylogenetic tree, six fossil calibration points were used (Table S3).
-A lognormal distribution was chosen for each of the calibration points, in order to have a soft maximum constraint.
-The standard deviation of log transformed distribution was 1.25 for each calibration point and the M parameter was modified to ensure that the 97.5% quantile was below the soft maximum limit of the fossil constraint.
-A Yule prior was chosen for the analysis, with a lognormal relaxed clock model.
-The MCMC analyses for of 150 million generations.
+We performed divergence dating with BEAST2 v2.3.254 on a reduced molecular dataset containing the first and second codon positions of rbcL, using the maximum likelihood tree as a fixed tree topology and using six fossil calibration points (Table S3).
+We selected a lognormal distribution for each of the calibration points, so as to have a soft maximum constraint on the age.
+The standard deviation of the log-transformed distribution was 1.25 for each calibration point and we modified the M parameter to ensure that the 97.5% quantile was below the soft maximum limit of the fossil constraint.
+We chose a Yule prior for the analysis, with a lognormal relaxed clock model.
+The MCMC analyses ran for 150 million generations.
 Trace files were updated every 500 generations, and trees sampled every 10,000 generations.
+To test the effect of different phylogenetic hypotheses42,43,55 for the deep-time relationships of land plants on ancestral state reconstruction, we rooted the likelihood tree according to the different hypotheses and applied our divergence dating protocol to each rooted topology (Fig).

 Log Combiner was used to resample the trees every … generations with a burnin of … percent, to a total of … trees.
 The maximum clade credibility tree was constructed with Tree annotator v2.2.156.